history-lab/archiving-digital-records/16-voyant.md

 2. Upload a document or corpus of your choosing into Voyant.
 Any interesting discoveries?

 3. Add a new tool that interests you into the default skin.
-You can find a listing of the tools [here](https://voyant-tools.org/docs/#!/guide/tools).
+You can find a listing [here](https://voyant-tools.org/docs/#!/guide/tools).

-4. Export a iframe, URL, data or a visualization from one of the tools and use it one of your every day tools.
+4. Export an iframe, URL, data, or visualization Voyant and use it in a tool you frequently use (e.g., word processing, spreadsheet, slides, blog).
 ---
 # References
 * [Online documentation](http://docs.voyant-tools.org/docs/#!/guide)